lloyd/lloyd.io/posts/2011-06-27-how-browserid-works.md

 ## Actors

-As said above, BrowserID is *decentralized*, which means we have several different entities operating under a healthy mutual distrust:
+As said above, BrowserID is *decentralized*, which results in several actors interacting under a healthy mutual distrust:

   * **Primary Identity Authority** (or often just, *primary*) - A service that directly provides the user with an identity in the form of an email address.
-Example primaries include [Yahoo! mail] or [gmail].
-This service can build "BrowserID support" and directly (cryptographically) vouch for its user's identities.
+Example *primaries* include [Yahoo! mail] or [gmail].
+A primary can build "BrowserID support" and directly vouch for its user's identities.
   * **Relying Party** (or *RP*) - A site that uses BrowserID for authentication (relying on the claims of identity authorities).
     The demonstration site [myfavoritebeer.org], is an example RP.
-  * **Implementation Provider** (or *IP*) - This may be the user's web browser if *native support* for BrowserID exists, otherwise [browserid.org] fills this roll by serving web resources that implement the client portion of the system.
+  * **Implementation Provider** (or *IP*) - This may be the user's web browser if native support for BrowserID exists, otherwise [browserid.org] fills this roll by serving web resources that implement the client portion of the system.
 In addition to key management and implementations of the required algorithms, the